R Basic

 You can see from the above output that each list vector became a data frame column.

-While as.data.frame() method is not ideal for converting nested lists into data frames, but it can be used with do.call() and rbind() for simpler nesting structures.
+What if the input is a nested list?
+How would you deal with that?
+While as.data.frame() method is not ideal for converting nested lists into data frames, but you can use it with do.call() and rbind() for simpler nesting structures.

 Using the do.call() and rbind() approach, we can iterate through the nested list, combine the inner lists into rows, and create a DataFrame.